-- In Hogwarts' Dawn a hungover Harry and his equally-inebriated friends have one where the Hogwarts staff is on the receiving end.
+- In Hogwarts' Dawn a hungover Harry and his equally-inebriated friends have one with the Hogwarts staff on the receiving end.

-- In I Don't Want to Be a Hero one starts after Ron slings mashed potatoes at Draco Malfoy.
+- In I Don't Want to Be a Hero one starts after Ron slings mashed potatoes at Draco.

 - A truly spectacular example (and equally marvelous send-up) is the kung fu dinner theatre sequence from Meet the Robinsons.